-In dining rooms, topped by a wainscot cap, which is molding, the paneling can protect the walls from being banged up by chairs.
-Hence, the cap's typically being referred to as a chair rail, although a chair rail can also float on the wall solo.
-Baseboard molding can be added to the wainscoting panel to complete the look.
+This cap molding can protect the walls from being banged up by chairs.
+Hence, the cap is typically referred to as a chair rail, although a chair rail can also float on the wall solo.
+You can add baseboard molding to the wainscoting panel to complete the look.